tchapgouv/tchap-identite/README.md

 # docker image

-0. copy env.sample -> env, fill in passwords with any value you want
+0. copy env.sample -> env, fill in passwords with (any value you want..)
-- POSTGRES_PASSWORD=
+- POSTGRES_PASSWORD=password
-- KEYCLOAK_ADMIN_PASSWORD=
+- KEYCLOAK_ADMIN_PASSWORD=password
-- KC_DB_PASSWORD=
+- KC_DB_PASSWORD=password

-2. from project https://github.com/MTES-MCT/keycloak-buildpack, install keycloak scalingo image
+2. from project https://github.com/MTES-MCT/keycloak-buildpack, install keycloak scalingo image locally

 ` docker build -t keycloak-scalingo . `

-3. build custom providers
+3. build extension with maven goal.
+A jar is produced with the custom providers and the custom view.

 `mvn install`

+For local development, the jar is copied to /dev/providers

 3. launch containers